Concerns and controversies at the 2022 Commonwealth Games: Track cycling

 In September 2018, an official from Birmingham City Council defended the committee's decision to select the velodrome in London rather than constructing a new velodrome in the West Midlands and also claimed that the decision was reached in consultation with British Cycling and Sport England.
 They said that constructing a new velodrome would cost £50 million which could have disturbed the Games' as well as the council's budget.
 Further they added that the bid committee had asked the Origin Sports Group to carry out feasibility work to assess the viability of installing a temporary track to ensure track cycling would be part of the Games.
 They also continued to explore both temporary options in the city as well as looking at venues within the region, such as Derby Arena.
 To meet the CGF's venue requirements for hosting track cycling, the seating capacity must be at least 4,000 which ruled out the temporary options that were being explored in the city, as well as Derby Arena.
-The only suitable velodromes in the country are Lee Valley VeloPark velodrome London, which has 6,500 seats, and Manchester Velodrome, which could install sufficient temporary seating to meet the 4,000 minimum capacity.
+The only suitable velodromes in the country are Lee Valley VeloPark velodrome London, which has 6,500 seats, and Manchester Velodrome, which was used during the 2002 Commonwealth Games, which could install sufficient temporary seating to meet the 4,000 minimum capacity.
 The organising committee finally agreed with the Lee Valley VeloPark in London to host the games' track cycling events.
 They also added that the construction of a £50 million velodrome would have made staging the Games, as a whole, an unviable proposition, which he meant that the city and region would have missed out the legacy benefits of new housing, better transport and a repositioned international profile.

 In March 2020, British Cycling issued a "Cycling Facility Assessment" which stated that building a new velodrome in Birmingham was not considered a “high priority” and did not have an adequately stable strategic or business case to support such an investment.